About the Pembroke Pickleball Club

 4.)
 There shall be nominated and duly elected any positions where vacancies occur or terms are expired to assure a minimum of three to a maximum of seven directors and of them there shall be the following officers: President, Vice-President, Secretary, Treasurer, Director(s) at Large.
 Taken together the officers and directors are deemed to be the executive (“executive”) of the Club.

 5.)
-Should an executive member or director vacate their position during the year; the Executive may, at their discretion, appoint for the balance of that year another member in good standing to replace that person.
+Should an executive member or director vacate their position during their term; the Executive may, at their discretion, appoint for the balance of that term another member in good standing to replace that person.
 The newly appointed person shall have the same rights and responsibilities of the person who has vacated their position.

 Article III – Officers and Directors Duties and Powers